deimosfr/mytechnotebook/docs/Servers/HighAvailability/Storage/ceph.md

 cd ceph-config
 ```

+!!! warning

-{{< alert context="warning" text="Be sure of your network configuration for Monitor nodes as it's a nightmare to change later!!!" />}}
+    Be sure of your network configuration for Monitor nodes as it's a nightmare to change later!!!

 ### Cluster